-Are you ready to take a peek at the latest Devon Smillie bike check?
+Are you ready to peek at the latest Devon Smillie bike check?
 I’m always down.

 There must be something about his bike, making all those insanely technical bike stunts even possible.
 Or is it?

 Since he’s now riding for Fly exclusively, that’s what his bike is all about.
 A beautiful and innovative street machine meant to go extremely TECH.

 Devon Smillie Bike Flybikes Bike Check

 Stem: Fly Volcano top load BMX stem